Company Logo - Home Link

 The vast majority of light displays will be free and visible to the public from the street.
 A few art galleries and spaces will have paid displays.

-For more information on Signal Festival, see their website.
-Find more things to do at night and free Prague activities in our full posts.
+Find more things to do at night and free Prague activities in other posts.

 If you're looking for a different way to experience and learn about the city, a walking tour is a good way to get the lay of the land.